link1802/DevOps-Engineer-challenge/README.md

 terraform apply -var="proyect_billing_id=000000-000000-000000"
 ```

-where the value of "project_billing_id" must be the billing id of the account, if you do not provide it, the google API will not be enabled and therefore you will not be able to execute the script
-For a better reference on how to obtain this value, see the following [link](https://console.cloud.google.com/billing?_ga=2.229969052.1664475333.1652314216-1631168250.1652309941) there you should see the ID to add to the variable
+where the value of "project_billing_id" must be the billing id of the account, if you do not provide it, the google API will not be enabled and therefore you will not be able to execute the script, For a better reference on how to obtain this value see the following [link](https://console.cloud.google.com/billing?_ga=2.229969052.1664475333.1652314216-1631168250.1652309941) there you should see the ID to add to the variable

 the diagram is added for better understanding:
 ![diagrama](/img/diagrama.png)